jaqobb-playground/lol-rdc/readme.md

 ## LoL Region Copier

-League of Legends region copier.
-This project aims to make transferring region data (for example from European/American client to Korean one) easy.
+This project aims to make transferring League of Legends region data (for example from European/American client to Korean one) easy.